avynalaa/quicktranslate/DEPLOYMENT.md

 - Clear browser cache
 - Check browser console for errors
 - Ensure API endpoints are HTTPS (required for production)
+- Verify the `/api/translate` function is deployed correctly

+**Getting "NetworkError when attempting to fetch resource"?**
+- This was the original CORS issue, now fixed with serverless functions
+- Make sure you've deployed the updated code with `/api/translate.js`
+- Check Vercel function logs if the issue persists

 ## That's It!